-Erectile dysfunction (ED) is something that most men dread – and 1 in 4 men say that they would rather leave their partner than speak to their GP about the condition.
-If you’ve been experiencing ED then the first thing to remember is that you’re not alone.
+Erectile dysfunction (ED) is something that most men dread – and one in four men say that they’d rather leave their partner than speak to their GP about the condition.
+If you’ve been experiencing ED, the first thing to remember is that you’re not alone.
 It’s a natural and normal part of ageing that affects 50% of men between the ages of 40 and 70.

-Though ED can be incredibly difficult to cope with and may contribute to low self-esteem and depression, there are some things that can be done to improve it.
+Though ED can be difficult to cope with and may contribute to low self-esteem and depression, there are things that can be done to improve it.

 Below, we’ll take a closer look at what erectile dysfunction is, what causes it, and how you can regain your confidence in the bedroom.

 Erectile dysfunction (ED) refers to the inability to get or keep an erection that’s firm enough for sex – and you might also have a lower sex drive.
 ED not only affects a man physically by impacting his ability to have sex, but it also has many psychological effects too.

 Many men will feel embarrassed about not being able to get an erection, which can affect their confidence and self-esteem.
 It can also affect romantic relationships as not only can sex become more difficult, but talking about the issue can be a challenge too.
 For these reasons, research has identified a strong link between ED and depression.